imshivamb/contact-projects-backend/README.md

 # contact-projects-backend
-A simple REST API for contacts and authentication with Node.js, Express and MongoDB
+A simple REST API for contacts and user authentication with Node.js, Express and MongoDB